MrRTi/dpb-utility-demo/README.md

 - [Github](https://github.com/newrelic/newrelic-ruby-agent)

-1. Make several requests with N+1 and without.
+1. Make several requests with and without N+1.
 2. Look at dashboard in New Relic.

 ## Coverage